-In the United States, gender discrimination is explicitly outlawed under Title VII of the Civil Rights Act of 1964, a federal law that prohibits employment discrimination on account of race, color, religion, sex, and national origin.
+In the United States, sex discrimination is explicitly outlawed under Title VII of the Civil Rights Act of 1964, a federal law that prohibits employment discrimination on account of race, color, religion, sex, and national origin.

-Although this landmark labor law has given nationwide protections for female employees and applicants for decades, discrimination on the basis of gender still persists in contemporary workplaces, disproportionately affecting women of color and transgender women.
+Although this landmark labor law has given nationwide protections for employees and applicants for decades, discrimination on the basis of gender still persists in contemporary workplaces, disproportionately affecting women of color and transgender women.

 At Florin|Roebig, our lawyers provide effective legal counsel for women and other marginalized individuals who have experienced unlawful discrimination in the workplace on account of sex, gender identity, or sexual orientation.